xixilive/weapp-next/README.md

 // to query Authentication Info wxx.login().then(({code}) => console.log)

 wxx.getUserInfo().then(({userInfo, ...}) => console.log)

-// you can use a all-in-one method wxx.queryAuth().then(([code, userInfo]) => console.log)
+// you can use an all-in-one method wxx.queryAuth().then(([code, userInfo]) => console.log)